-The first thing to remember about driving in snow is things can happen that we aren’t used to in the UK.
+The first thing to remember about driving in snow is that cars can do things on super-slippery surfaces that we aren’t used to in the UK.
 First and probably most importantly, your car will be covered in the white stuff.
-As unpleasant as this might be, it’s important to clear all the windows of it so you have all-round visibility.
+It’s important to clear all the windows so you have all-round visibility, as unpleasant as this might be.

 If you can, clear snow from the bonnet and roof too.
-You don’t want it flying off and blinding a following driver, or sliding forwards when you brake.
+You don’t want it flying off and blinding a following driver, or sliding forwards and blinding you when you brake.

 Do you know which wheels drive your car?

-It’s also important to know which wheels drive your car because those are the ones you’ll have to mount snow chains or snow socks to, if you have them.
+It’s also important to know which wheels drive your car because those are the ones you’ll have to mount snow chains or snow socks on if you have them.

-Driving on snow is different to a slippery, wet road.
+Driving in snow – and on it – is different to a slippery, wet road.
 Assuming you don’t have winter tyres, you will probably find you have no grip at all.
-And that means the driving wheels have no traction.

-Remember gentle inputs on all the controls is the way forwards in snowy conditions.
+Remember gentle inputs on all the controls are the way forwards in snowy conditions.

 Slow down using the gears

-What you don’t want to do when you’re slowing down is lock your wheels up and go into a skid.
+What you don’t want to do when you’re slowing down driving in snow is lock your wheels up and go into a skid.
 If you can, slow down gently by changing down through the gears (or if it’s an EV, use the regenerative braking).

 If you do hit the brakes, because the tyres don’t have any grip, you’re likely to skid.
 You might also feel the ABS (anti-lock braking) kick in.
 This will sound like a chattering and you’ll feel a vibration through the steering wheel as the brakes rapidly grip and release the wheel.